node-red/node-red-docker/README.md

 ### startup

 Node-RED is started using NPM start from this `/usr/src/node-red`, with the `--userDir` parameter pointing to the `/data` directory on the container.
-The `/data` directory is exported as a Docker volume to make it simple to save user configuration outside the container.
-See below for more details on this...

 The flows configuration file is set using an environment parameter (**FLOWS**), which defaults to *'flows.json'*.
 This can be changed at runtime using the